Warren Buffett , his stock and shares , biography , Berkshire Hathaway Incorporated ,

 Zenith National Insurance (ZNT)

-Životopis Warrena Buffetta in english Biography Warren E. Buffett 1930 - 1989 : 5 stran - 5 pages in english
+Biography of Warren Buffett in english Biografie zivotopis Warrena Buffetta 1930 - 1989 : 5 stran - 5 pages english

 August 30, 1930: Warren Edward Buffett is born to his parents, Howard and Leila Buffett, in Nebraska.

-1941: At eleven years old, Warren buys his first stock.
-He purchases 6 shares of Cities Service preferred stock [3 shares for himself, 3 for his sister, Doris], at a cost of $38 per share.
-The company falls to $27 but shortly climbs back to $40.
+1941: At 11, eleven years old, Warren buys his first stock.
+He purchases 6 shares of Cities Service preferred stock (3 shares for himself, 3 for his sister, Doris), at a cost of $38 per share.
+The company falls to USD 27 but shortly climbs back to USD 40.
+Warren & Doris sell their stock.
+Almost immediately, it shoots up to over USD 200 per share.

-1945: Warren is making $175 monthly delivering Washington Post newspapers.
-At fourteen years old, he invests $1,200 of his savings into 40 acres of farmland.
+1945: Warren is making USD 175 monthly delivering Washington Post newspapers.
+At fourteen years old, he invests USD 1,200 of his savings into 40 acres of farmland.

-1947: In his senior year of high school, Warren and a friend purchase a used pinball machine at a cost of $25.
+1947: In his senior year of high school, Warren and a friend purchase a used pinball machine at a cost of USD 25.

 Buffett begins to think about the potential profit, and places it in a nearby Barber Shop.
 Within months, he owns three machines in three different locations.
-The business is sold later in the year for $1,200 to a War Veteran.
+The business is sold later in the year for USD 1,200 to a War Veteran.

 1949: Classmates return to find that Warren is no longer enrolled at Wharton.
 He has transferred to the University of Nebraska.